-Diversity — it’s a concept that’s finally making headlines.
-Many employees are vocalizing that diversity is important to them — in fact, according to Glassdoor, 57% of employees think their companies should be more diverse.
-This has bubbled up to companies and company leadership, who are beginning to realize the true importance of diversity.
+Diversity: it’s a concept that’s making headlines.
+Many employees are vocalizing that diversity is important to them—in fact, according to Glassdoor57% of employees think their companies should be more diverse.
+This idea has bubbled up to companies and company leadership, who are beginning to place a finer focus on the true importance of diversity.

-There’s just one problem: companies know they should be focusing on diversity in the workplace, but are struggling to actually take any steps to implement diversity programs.
-SHRM found that 41% of managers say they are “too busy” to do so.
+There’s just one problem: companies know they should be focusing on diversity in the workplace, but they’re struggling to actually take any steps to implement diversity programs.
+Getting buy-in at the top is key to a successful strategy

-But the reality is that workplaces are becoming more diverse than ever, and this has benefits that spill over to the entire organization.
-Companies need to take the initiative to make diversity training a key moving forward.
+The reality is that workplaces are becoming more diverse than ever, providing benefits that spill over into the entire organization.
+Companies need to take the initiative to make diversity training a key element moving forward.

-This means being proactive — not reactive — and actually planning to prepare for a more diverse workforce.
+This means being proactive—not reactive—and actually preparing for a more diverse workforce.
 It means structuring workflows and processes in the organization to enhance and encourage diverse points of view and perspectives.

 Why Diversity Training is Important

-Whether we like it or not, the research that confirms we tend to like those who are like us (or at least those we think are like us) is extensive.
+Whether we like it or not, the research that confirms we tend to like those who are similar to us (or at least those we think are similar to us) is extensive.
 That means we have to actively challenge our biases.

-From hiring practices to how we communicate and lead, we need to be finding ways to bring in different perspectives and find solutions that accommodate differences.
+From hiring practices to how we communicate and lead, we need to find ways to bring in different perspectives and implement solutions that accommodate differences.
 But without thought, practice, and training, most organizations will slide right back into what’s familiar.

 Raise organizational awareness around inclusion and diversity